nasa/fprime/docs/Design/state-machines.md

 In this section we describe the generated code for instances of state machines that are part of a component _C_.
 This code is part of the auto-generated base class for _C_.
-Note that in general there may be any number of instances of any number of state machines.
+In general there may be any number of instances of any number of state machines.

 ### 5.1.
 State Machine Identifiers